All Episodes

 The one guy who could give advice on this is not asked about it.

-If it were a Republican, uh, it would be you remember what I told you to have ready.
+If it were a Republican, it would be.

 Stand by, go for it.

-Figured I usually do the global warming update a third hour, so I'm gonna do it in the first hour today.
+Figured I usually do the global warming update a third hour, so I'm going to do it in the first hour today.

 Wait till you hear some of this stuff.

-The only thing that matters here is a last paragraph of this um of this story by Daniel Schwamenthal.
+The only thing that matters here is the last paragraph of this story by Daniel Schwamenthal.

-And then there was Claire Short, a member of the British Parliament and Secretary for International Development under Tony Blair until she quit in 2003 over the Iraq War, claiming that Israel is actually much worse than the original apartheid state and accusing it of killing Palestinian political leaders.
+And then there was Claire Short, a member of the British Parliament and Secretary for International Development under Tony Blair until she quit in 2003 over the Iraq war.

 Israel undermines the international community's reaction to global warming.

-According to Ms. Short, the Middle East conflict distracts the world from the real problem.
+According to Ms. Short, the Middle East conflict distracts the world from the real problem, man-made climate change.

-If extreme weather will lead to the end of the human race, as Miss Short warned, it could add this to the list of the crimes of Israel.
+If extreme weather will lead to the end of the human race, as Ms. Short warned it could, add this to the list of the crimes of Israel.

 Global warming in Tokyo.